mrjmCyber/.NetCore2/README.md

-# .NetCore2
-this is sample
+this is My first repo readme file